alwaysbegrowing/arbor-contracts/docs/interfaces/IBond.md

 function previewWithdraw() external view returns (uint256)
 ```

 The amount of collateral that the issuer would be able to  withdraw from the contract.
+This function rounds up the number  of collateralTokens required in the contract and therefore may round down the amount received.

 #### Returns